 - Also very common in German dubs of animated works, but can even crop up in live-action works.

-- The German dub of Spongebob Squarepants mostly leaves foreign signs untranslated.
-However, when there's something in English that the German audiences don't understand, instead of getting a narrator to read the signs out loud, they'd have the voices of the characters translate for us.
-For example, in "Dying for Pie", Squidward reading aloud the bumper sticker on his car, (which originally read "Do Not Ask Me About My Day") as "Frag mich nicht wie's mir geht ("Do not ask me how I am").
-Later in the same episode Mr. Krabs puts up the 'Help Wanted' sign and literally and despairingly translates, "Aushilfe gesucht!"
+- The German dub of SpongeBob SquarePants mostly leaves foreign signs untranslated.
+However, when there's something in English that German audiences wouldn't understand, instead of getting a narrator to read the signs out loud, they'd have the voices of the characters translate for us.
+For example, in "Dying for Pie", Squidward reading the bumper sticker on his boat (which originally read "Don't Ask Me About My Day") aloud as "Frag mich nicht wie's mir geht" ("Don't ask me how I'm doing").
+Later in the same episode Mr. Krabs puts up a 'Help Wanted' sign and literally translates it as "Aushilfe gesucht!"

 - The Spanish dub of KaBlam! often has a narrator reading the title cards of the various shorts.